ConsumerDataStandardsAustralia/standards/slate/source/includes/nfrs.md

 For example, for a Bank that provides a mobile application as their primary digital experience, a balance presented via one of the balance end points should be the same as the balance presented through the mobile application.

-To be able to manage network efficiency using normal mechanisms, a data holder making secondary responsibility requests may cache the results from the secondary data holder for a short period of time to accommodate repeated, duplicate, calls from the Data Recipient Software Product.
+To be able to manage network efficiency using normal mechanisms, a data holder making Shared Responsibility Data Requests may cache the results from the secondary data holder for a short period of time to accommodate repeated, duplicate, calls from the Data Recipient Software Product.
 Any such cache should be short lived.

 ## Data Quality
 Data holders are required to take reasonable steps to ensure that CDR data, having regard to the purpose for which it is held, is accurate and up to date.